 Night time comes with a cooler temperature than the day time and this reflects on the environment and floor.
 Air in air mattresses is bound to compress overnight.
 This is a phenomenon that little can be done about so it's important to get the air mattress that has the highest capacity to hold air.

 Air mattresses come with a supportive system that is either made of air coils or a supportive beam.
-The difference in these supportive systems is part of the considerations when choosing an air mattress.
+The difference in these supportive systems is part of the considerations when choosing the best air mattress for long term use.

 Mattresses with air coils have vertical air chambers.
 Inflating air mattresses with this supportive system gives a uniform surface structure and less sagging at the edges.
 On the other hand, air beams in air mattresses have horizontal air chambers that helps the mattress better sustain weight while being uniform.